 The Marek Zvelebil Scholarship for Human Osteology and Funerary Archaeology

-A £1,000 scholarship providing support to an excellent UK / EU student applying to study for the MSc Human Osteology and Funerary Archaeology.
+A £1,000 scholarship providing support to an excellent UK / EU / Overseas student applying to study for the MSc Human Osteology and Funerary Archaeology.
 The scholarship is named in honour of the late Professor Zvelebil, who began his career in Sheffield as a BA Archaeology student and was an influential member of academic staff from 1981 until his death in 2011.